ENSE-471-Winter-2020-Firesafety/ENSE471-1/README.md

 ## Installation

-Using the Xcode to make a new project with clone git link (https://github.com/moehared/FireAwareness.git) which will automatically pull the source code form git.(Xcode is a Apple's develpment tool for ios.
+Installation requirement: Xcode (Xcode is a Apple's develpment tool for ios.
 Xcode can freely download from apple store in Mac)

+Using the Xcode to make a new project with clone git link (https://github.com/moehared/FireAwareness.git) which will automatically pull the source code form git.

 ![Image text](https://raw.githubusercontent.com/Nick-liu666/ENSE471/master/image/clone.png)